Short biography (for full CV see here)

-- co-counsel in high profile litigation through the UK courts on business and human rights (jurisdiction and applicable law): Municipio de Mariana and ors v BHP Group, which features in The Lawyer’s Top 20 Cases list for 2020;
+- co-counsel in high profile litigation through the UK courts on business and human rights (jurisdiction and applicable law): Municipio de Mariana and ors v BHP Group, which featured in The Lawyer’s Top 20 Cases list for 2020;

 - litigation on jurisdiction and applicable law in medical liability and insurance;

 - instruction on the applicable law issues in Hamida Begum v Maran UK;

 - expert evidence on the recognition outside of the UK of English law ‘Restructuring Plans’ – the UK’s answer to continental schemes of arrangements which in turn mimicked English schemes of arrangement;

 - co-counsel on recognition and enforcement of Israeli judgments into the EU;